Ribotot/asml-asv/References.md

 @inproceedings{ko2017study,
-  title={A study on data augmentation of reverberant speech for robust speech recognition}, author={Ko, Tom and Peddinti, Vijayaditya and Povey, Daniel and Seltzer, Michael L and Khudanpur, Sanjeev}, booktitle={Proc.
-IEEE International Conference on Acoustics, Speech and Signal Processing}, pages={5220--5224}, year={2017}
+  title={A study on data augmentation of reverberant speech for robust speech recognition}, author={Ko, Tom and Peddinti, Vijayaditya and Povey, Daniel and Seltzer, Michael L and Khudanpur, Sanjeev}, booktitle={IEEE International Conference on Acoustics, Speech and Signal Processing}, pages={5220--5224}, year={2017}
 }